nhrobertson/GoDigitRecSimpleNN/README.md

 To update network change values in the main function

-Contains:
+**Contains:**

-./data - Data directory containing the 4 MNIST data files
+*./data* - Data directory containing the 4 MNIST data files
     - test images and labels
     - training images and labels

-go.mod - Go module file - includes the required packages using by    the network
+*go.mod* - Go module file - includes the required packages using by    the network
     - Gonum - library for linear algebra - gonum.org/v1/gonum
     - MNIST - ease of access to the MNIST data - github.com/moverest/mnist

-go.sum - "Used to validate the checksum of each direct and indirect dependency to confirm none of them has been modified" (https://golangbyexample.com/go-mod-sum-module/)
+*go.sum* - "Used to validate the checksum of each direct and indirect dependency to confirm none of them has been modified" (https://golangbyexample.com/go-mod-sum-module/)

-main.go - The main file containing the code for the neural network
+*main.go* - The main file containing the code for the neural network:

     - network struct
         Structure containing: